Could it be summer?

 - Middle Bridge :

 - Middle Bridge is much trudged over and rarely photographed.
-I did take a new 2007 photograph.
-Funny - the bridge just looked just the same as last time.

 I have seriously failed to capture the essence and life force of Middle Garden in my photographs and tour pages.
 So I've made a list of its features, hardly any of which get mentioned on site - particularly Middle Bridge.